 By Train – from Los Angeles, you can take the Amtrak Train to Hanford (hey, that’s my town) with bus connections to Visalia and Fresno.

-Shuttle Service – The Sequoia Shuttle runs from the city of Visalia to all the way up to Giant Forest Museum inside the park with pickup/drop off stops at Exeter and Three Rivers.
+Shuttle Service – The Sequoia Shuttle runs from Visalia to the Giant Forest Museum inside the park, with pickup/drop-off stops at Exeter and Three Rivers.

 Planning a Trip?